dschnare/binderjs/Reference.md

 **observable.dispose()**

-Removes and disposes all subscribers.
+Removes and disposes all observers.

 	dispose()